cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

     SELECT * FROM test3;

-Another common use for default columns is in combination with a special kind of database object called a *sequence*, which simply generates sequential integers.
+Default columns are also commonly used in combination with a special kind of database object called a *sequence*, which simply generates sequential integers.
 This can be used, for example, to create unique identifiers for every row in a table.
 This usage is so common that the SQL standard provides syntax that both creates the necessary sequence and sets up the default for the table; not all databases support this syntax, but most provide some mechanism for the generation of sequential values for a column.
 The SQL standard syntax does not work in SQLite, so you will not be able to test it in an interactive tool in this book, but the column definition using this syntax is

 ::